magnusdottirlab/Dorothea-to-GMT/README.md

 # Dorothea-to-GMT
 This script takes the latest [dorothea](https://saezlab.github.io/dorothea/) dataset of Transcription Factor-Target interactions and transposes it into a .gmt file suitable for The Broad/UCSD's [GSEA](https://www.gsea-msigdb.org/gsea/index.jsp) program.
-GSEA is an alternative to the recommended tool VIPER.
+GSEA is an alternative to the more commonly used tool VIPER.

+Dorothea allows you to infer TF activity from gene expression data by not looking at the gene expression of the TFs itself but the expression of their direct transcriptional targets.
+This yields a list of the presumed transcription factors responsible for the temporal change of gene expression for each condition.

 The file dorothea.R uses the dorothea R library to read in the dataset which is formatted as follows: